Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ### Acquisition
 - Parental Input of the Chinese Bare Reflexive Pronoun *ziji* and Its Impact on Children's Reflexive Understanding: An Analysis of Prosodic Bootstrapping in Language Acquisition *(manuscript in preparation; based on CogSci 2025 poster)*
-- From “Um” to Words: The Role of Disfluency Interactions in Shaping Early Language Development *(manuscript in preparation; based on BUCLD 50 poster)*
 - Mapping Minds in Language: Children’s Acquisition of Psychological Verbs *(project in development)*

 ### Reference Resolution